TheArturthur/CoppermindScraper/Cosmere/Spiritual Realm.md

 \-Shai's description of the Spiritual Realm[1]

 The **Spiritual Realm** is the realm of existence in the [[Cosmere\|cosmere]] that contains the essence or soul of things.
 In this Realm, the [[Connection\|interconnection]] between objects, people, and ideals are made apparent.
 It is said to transcend form, thought, being, and self; it is merely a network of Connections between the truest form of all things.
-Within the Spiritual Realm, Investiture takes on its truest form, and comprises everything within the Realm.
+Within the Spiritual Realm, Investiture takes on its most consistent form, and comprises everything within the Realm.
 Everything in the cosmere has a Spiritual aspect, a soul, which represents the idealized form or concept upon which their existence is based.
 Among sentient creatures, this soul is sometimes described as a [[Spiritweb\|spiritweb]].
 Several manifestations of [[Investiture\|Investiture]] such as [[/wiki/Gold#Feruchemical Use]] and [[Regrowth\|Regrowth]] can restore a damaged object or person into the ideal form as dictated by the soul.

 ## Contents